openFyde/getting-started/README.md

 # Append "--nowithautotest" to speed up the build process by skipping some tests
 ```

 It may take hours depending on your processor power, your memory size, your disk speed and the quality of your internet connection.
-Here are some examples for you to adjust your expectation:
+Here are some examples for you to adjust your expectations:

 - On a decent machine with 4 cores 8 threads, 16GB memory, files on regular HDD, and 100Mb broadband, it takes about 5 to 6 hours for the command to finish.
-- On a Workstation-grade server with AMD Threadripper 3990x CPU with 64-core 128-thread, 128GB memory and 300Mb broadband, it takes 44mins for the command to finish.
+- On a Workstation-grade server with AMD Threadripper 3990x CPU with 64-core 128-thread, 128GB memory and 300Mb broadband, it takes 44 minutes for the command to finish.

 #### Things to note

 - **What is happening now**

   The `build_packages` script acts as an entry point to initialise a series of processes aiming to compile all the necessary software packages from source code and build them together forming Chromium OS as a whole.
-During the process there are a few required dependencies will be fetched and cloned from GitHub, so please do ensure a decent internet connection to GitHub.
+During the process there are a few required dependencies that will be fetched and cloned from GitHub, so please do ensure a decent internet connection to GitHub.

 - **When interrupted**